loosenthedark/going-for-gold/README.md

 Favicon generated using the [free online favicon.io tool](https://favicon.io/favicon-converter/)

+The site's [neumorphic Contact `form`](https://going-for-gold.netlify.app/contact/) is loosely based on the aesthetic of the developer's own [portfolio site Contact page](https://loosenthedark.tech/contact.html) - which in turn took inspiration from [this CSS-Tricks deep dive](https://css-tricks.com/neumorphism-and-css/) on the design trend

 ['Search Filter React Tutorial - Search Bar in React'](https://www.youtube.com/watch?v=mZvKPtH9Fzo) (PedroTech on YouTube)

 The official Tokyo 2020 font was developed by [Morisawa](https://olympics.com/tokyo-2020/en/news/morisawa-official-font-tokyo-2020), a Japanese type foundry, and appears to be unavailable for public use.
 After a bit of digging, I therefore decided to use the [Freeroad Regular font](https://webfonts.ffonts.net/Freeroad-Regular.font), which is a close approximation of the ["industrial `sans serif`"](https://fontmeme.com/images/TOKYO-2020-NEW.gif) seen in the Games' [(redesigned)](https://www.theguardian.com/sport/2016/apr/25/tokyo-2020-organisers-unveil-new-logo-olympic-plagiarism-allegations) [logo](https://fontmeme.com/images/TOKYO-2020-NEW.gif), for all primary headings across the site.
 To complement this, I chose [Raleway](https://fonts.google.com/specimen/Raleway?query=raleway), a popular `sans serif` font available via Google Fonts, as the default `body` font.